ControlCplusControlV/Scribe/README.md

  ```

-Once the Yul code is read in, Scribe converts the Yul code into a string and passes it into the `parse_yul_syntax` function.
-From there Scribe parses the string for Yul grammar, generating an enum for each match.
+Once the Yul code is read in, Scribe converts the code into a string and passes it into the `parse_yul_syntax` function.
+From there, Scribe parses the string, looking for Yul grammar and generates an `Expr` for each match.

  ```rust
 pub enum Expr {